sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Fix

-A common fix is to create a `select` policy that allows each authenticated user to read their own rows:
+For a table where each project belongs to one user, a common fix is to add a `SELECT` policy that allows authenticated users to read only their own rows:

 ```sql
 create policy "Users can read their own projects"